-Through the acquaintance of a priest, a private audience with Pope Pius XII was arranged.
-Her Capuchin spiritual director, Padre Giovanni, had the thought that she could join the Camaldolese once again, not as a novice, but as a “private recluse.”
+A priest whom she knew arranged a private audience with Pope Pius XII.
+Her Capuchin spiritual director, Padre Giovanni, had the idea that she could join the Camaldolese once again, not as a novice, but as a “private recluse.”

 Her Daily Schedule

 Like the medieval anchoresses of Europe, Sr. Nazarena would attend Mass each morning and receive the Eucharist through a grille.
-The remainder of her day was organized along simple terms until she retired around nine-thirty at night.
-She would sleep between three to four hours.
+She organized the remainder of her day along simple terms until she retired around nine-thirty at night.
+She slept between three to four hours.

 Understanding the Mystery

-So, was her decision to be imprisoned in a small room and subsist on the barest minimum of sleep and nourishment, any sort of success story?
+Consequently, was her decision to imprison herself in a small room and subsist on the barest minimum of sleep and nourishment any sort of success story?
 From a human point of view, her life turned out to be a total waste of gifts…a tragedy of epic proportions.
 Or was it?

-The mystic, St John of the Cross said that “One act of pure love is of more value to souls than all exterior activities.”
-In other words, intercessory prayer can effect more positive change in the world, than external activity.
+In other words, intercessory prayer can affect greater change in the world than external activity, despite its apparent idleness.
 God called Julia Crotta to be as another Moses: to pray and fast in the desert for the benefit of humanity.